 Tip: If you are looking for a good place to have pre-drinks before heading to the clubs, it’s always happy hour at The Point Hostel and they also have beer pong tables!

 There are dozens of tour operators and offices dotted around Cusco City to book day trips from Cusco, but in my experience, it can be overwhelming trying to decide which operator to book a tour through without being ripped off.

-Alternatively, you can book your Cusco day tours online in advance to avoid the hassle of having to organise a trip once you have arrived.
+Alternatively, you can book your Cusco day tours online in advance to avoid the hassle of having to organize a trip once you have arrived.

 I recommend finding a tour that best suits you on the Get Your Guide website.
 They have thousands of travel deals worldwide that are affordable and reliable!

 You can’t visit Cusco and not go on a trek!
-The nearby Andes Mountains is one of the most beautiful places in the world and trekking around these mountain ranges in Peru is one of the best things to do in Cusco.
+The nearby Andes Mountains are one of the most beautiful places in the world.

 There are many different treks in Peru that range from 1-day treks and up to 10-day treks, it’s entirely up to you which kind of adventure you are seeking.